 5.0.1 Hydraulic design shall make allowance for energy losses at access chamber structures where a change in direction of the flow occurs.
 An additional fall shall be provided through the access chamber to allow for these losses.
-This fall H_L (m) is in addition to the fall produced by the gradient of the pipe line, and shall be calculated using the formula:
+This fall H_L (m) is in addition to the fall produced by the gradient of the pipe he, and shall to calculated using the formula: